HomeLatest NewsEnterprise ITMicrosoft releases beta version of Windows 11 for testing

 Register Now →

 For starters, to install the beta you’ll need a compatible computer.
-Figuring out if your hardware will work with the next version of Windows has been notoriously tricky to down, but Microsoft’s article about preparing for Insider builds directs people to its system requirements page.
+Figuring out if your hardware will work with the next version of Windows has been notoriously tricky to pin down, but Microsoft’s article about preparing for Insider builds directs people to its system requirements page.

-The company has said that it will be paying close attention to how well 7th Gen Intel and Zen 1 CPUs work during the testing period, so it’s possible those systems could be allowed to run the beta but not the final release.
+The company has said that it will be paying close attention to how well 7th Gen and AMD Zen 1 CPUs work during the testing period, so it’s possible those systems could be allowed to run the beta but not the final release.

-According to Microsoft, for those who want to switch from the developer preview to this new beta build, you can do so by going to Settings — Windows Update — Windows Insider Program, then clicking on Choose your Insider Settings.
+According to Microsoft, for those want to switch from the developer preview to this new beta build, you can do so by going to Settings — Windows Update — Windows Insider Program, then clicking on Choose your Insider Settings.

 Advertisement

-Usually doing so requires a complete OS re-install, but according to the Windows Insider Twitter account, it’ll be possible to do in place for a “short period of time.”
+Usually doing so requires a complete OS re-install, but according to the Windows Insider account, it’ll be possible to do in place for a “short period of time.”
 It’s probably best to hop on that as soon as you can if you don’t need to stay on the developer channel.

 Microsoft even has a whole list of current issues in its blog post, which also said that the ‘Teams Chat’ feature that’s available for some in the developer channel isn’t currently available for beta users yet.